sde-coursepack/sde-coursepack.github.io/modules/intro/_posts/2022-01-04-Improving.md

 **These are training wheels!** Of course when you are learning we're giving you this much direction!
 We're helping you learn the foundational basics.
 But just like riding a bike, if you want to go fast and go far, **The training wheels have to go!**

-When you develop real software, here is how many of those conversation start:
+When you develop real software, here is how many of those conversations start:

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;**Customer**: I would like software that does [vague description of something the customer does already without software]